We Need to Brace for more Point Of Sale (POS) Malware Attacks

 The 2015 hack of the Hilton hotels (Hilton Domestic Operating Company) recently resulted in a settlement of $700,000 to the states of NY and Vermont for not practicing reasonable data security and failing to provide customers with timely notification of the breach.
 In light of recent breaches, it’s safe to assume this trend is likely to increase if it can be proven that insufficient security measures were in place to prevent the breach.

 Retailers would be advised to start taking proactive steps from to hunt down malware that’s residing undetected.
 If you have not already embraced threat hunting, now is the time.
 Hackers are actively targeting and breaching retail operations as we speak, ready to strike as the holiday shopping gets underway.

 Today’s detection methods and technologies are predominantly focused on the real-time prevention and detection of attacks through 24/7 monitoring.
-That’s effective defense, however some malicious attacks penetrate these defenses and get through and dwell unknown.
-What is missing are processes and technology that address detection of adversaries and threats that are residing undetected on endpoints.
+That’s an effective defense, however, some malicious attacks penetrate these defenses and get through and dwell unknown.
+What is missing is processes and technology that address the detection of adversaries and threats that are residing undetected on endpoints.

 An excellent start is to use a scalable solution like Infocyte HUNT that can be used by your own security or IT teams to sweep endpoints, including POS systems, looking for malware and APTs that are hiding on endpoints right now.
 Once found, these threats can be quickly neutralized.

 Don’t wait to be breached, or even worse to be told that you’ve been breached by angry customers.
 Find out if your endpoints are compromised with Infocyte HUNT.